This one pot chicken Alfredo pasta is exactly what you make when you want something creamy and comforting without dealing with a sink full of dishes.

 Creamy One Pan “Marry Me” Chicken Pasta (Rich, Cozy, Actually Easy)

-- Slice the chicken and add it back in, letting everything sit together for a minute so the flavors blend.
+- Slice the chicken and return it to the pan.
+Let everything sit together for a minute so the flavors come together.

-- If it looks too thick, add a splash of milk.
-Too thin?
-Let it sit for a minute—it thickens fast.
+- If the sauce feels too thick, add a splash of milk.
+If it’s too thin, let it sit for a minute — it thickens quickly.

 FAQ